zenstackhq/zenstack-docs/docs/guides/authentication/clerk.md

 }
 ```

-If you choose to [synchronize user data to your database](https://clerk.com/docs/users/sync-data-to-your-backend), you can model the `User` model as a regular Prisma model without putting the `@@ignore` attribute there.
+If you choose to [synchronize user data to your database](https://clerk.com/docs/users/sync-data-to-your-backend), you can define `User` as a regular `model` since it's then backed by a database table.

 ### Create an enhanced Prisma client